mfiorani/RHackerNews/README.md

 RHackerNews is a basic R client to the Hacker News API, with minimal post-processing (dates, html entities to UTF-8, root URL extraction).
 The package collects basic functions to retrieve data from the main available endpoints as specified by the *v0* version of the API, as of April 2019.

-More info about HackerNews project can be found at at https://news.ycombinator.com/
+More info about HackerNews project can be found at https://news.ycombinator.com/

 More info about HackerNews API is available at https://github.com/HackerNews/API